facephi/sdk-mobile-documentation/docs/ios/Tracking_Component.md

 ## 0. SDK Mobile basic requirements

-**SDK Mobile** is a set of libraries (**Components**) that offers a series of functionalities and services, allowing its integration in a Mobile application in a simple and totally scalable way.
-Depending on the use case required, certain components must be installed.
-Its high level of modularity allows other new components to be added in the future without affecting those already integrated in the project.
+**SDK Mobile** is a set of libraries (**Components**) that provides a set of functionalities and services a series of functionalities and services, allowing its integration in a Mobile application in a integration into a Mobile application in a simple and fully scalable way. scalable.
+Depending on the use case that is required, certain components must be installed.
+Depending on the required use case, certain components must be installed.
+Its high level of of modularity means that other new components can be added in the future new components can be added in the future without affecting those already integrated in the project. project.

-For more information on the base configuration, go to the [1.5.X][EN] ***<a href="Mobile_SDK" data-linked-resource-id="2605678593" data-linked-resource-version="15" data-linked-resource-type="page">iOS Mobile SDK</a>*** section.
+For more information on the base configuration, go to the [1.5.X][EN] ***<a href="Mobile_SDK" data-linked-resource-id="2605678593" data-linked-resource-version="15" data-linked-resource-type="page">SDK móvil de iOS</a>***.

 ---

 ## 1. Introduction

 **SDK Mobile** is a set of libraries (**Components**) that offers a series of functionalities and services, allowing its integration in a Mobile application in a simple and totally scalable way.
 Depending on the use case required, certain components must be installed.
 Its high level of modularity allows other new components to be added in the future without affecting those already integrated in the project.